- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 However, it's important to note that while virtualization technologies can mitigate data loss risks, they do not eliminate them entirely.
 Proper backup and disaster recovery strategies, as well as regular monitoring and maintenance, are still essential to ensure data protection in NAS devices.

-Although NAS DR-6316PS-S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6316PS-S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -